How to Get Your House Appraised in 7 Steps

 Provide easy access to all areas of the home

 It’s not uncommon for residents to block entry to a basement or attic, especially if children or pets are present, but every room of the house should be easily accessible.
-Make sure the appraiser can move around, take measurements and photos, and check off all of the details with ease.
+Make sure the appraiser can move around, take measurements and photos, and check off all of the details easily.

 Secure or remove pets